 It feels like summer in Warsaw lasts as long as the open air concerts in the Royal Łazienki Park.
 Every year, from May to September the area next to the Fryderyk Chopin Monument (the Polish spelling!) turns into an open air concert hall.
 It has been a city tradition since 1959.
 Worth experiencing even if you are not an enthusiast of classical music.
 Concerts are held every Sunday: at noon and at 4 o’clock PM.
-The 2018 season starts on Sunday, the 13th of May.
-The last concet is planned for the 30th of September and we we have to wait until May 2019!
+The 2018 season ended on the 30th of September and we we have to wait until May 2019!

 Meanwile, here you have some of the concerts/garden trivia: the green surroundings you can see around the monument were designed especially as an open air concert hall.
 The rose garden is an actual theatre parterre for an audience and tall tress behind the monument are a natural, and very dramatic, backdrop.